FIRST VISIT

 Who will my child talk to?

 Your child will be talking to one of our specially trained forensic interviewers.
-Forensic interviewers work for our center and are skilled in talking to children and teenagers by asking non-leading, open-ended, fact-finding questions.
+Forensic interviewers work for our center and are skilled in talking to children and teenagers by asking non-leading, open-ended questions to gather information.
 Our interviews take place in a room equipped with comfortable chairs, recording equipment, and digital boards.

-It is important that your child feels comfortable, so if your child needs a break, drink, or bathroom break during the interview, they will be provided with those things.
+It is important that your child feels comfortable, so if your child needs a break, a drink, or a bathroom break during the interview, they will be provided with those things.

 Will I be able to watch my child’s interview?

-Only professionals who are directly involved with the investigation observe the forensic interview from another room.
-This provides for the most neutral setting for the child to be able to speak openly.
-Professionals involved may include official members of our multi-disciplinary team.
-The professional team members observing the interview are responsible for observing, assessing, and investigating the allegations.
+Only professional members of the multi-disciplinary team observe the forensic interview from another room.
+This provides the most neutral setting for your child to be able to speak openly.
+The professional team members who watch the interview are responsible for observing, assessing, and investigating the allegations.

-All forensic interviews are recorded so that the child is limiting the number of times he/she must talk about the allegations.
+All forensic interviews are recorded to limit the number of times a child must talk about their abuse.
 The recording is only released to law enforcement, the Department of Family and Protective Services, and/or prosecuting attorneys, if requested.
 To ensure confidentiality, the recording is not released to anyone else without a court order.

 How long will my appointment be?

-Every appointment is different; however, you should plan for 2 hours.
+Every appointment is different; however, you should plan for two hours.
 We will provide you with a school and work excuse note.

 What happens after my child’s forensic interview?